manuelsmontalvo/Campfire/README.md

 # Campfire

 ## Overview
   Campfire is a social discussion website that allow users to create communities (campsites) based on their interests, create posts (light a fire), like posts, as well as comment.
-Registered users submit content to the site such as links, text posts, images, and videos.
+Registered users submit content to the site such as links and text posts.

 <br>

 ## MVP

 The Campfire MVP is a milti-page bloging site with full CRUD capabilities.
-Users will be able to create communities, posts, comments and sub comments.
+Users will be able to create communities, posts and comments.
 As well as like posts they are interested in, edit thier past posts and delete them.

 <br>